 The Plan seeks to ensure the vitality of its town centres as the heart of their communities.
-Proposals for main town centre uses will be expected to locate in town centres.
+Proposals for main town centre uses will be expected to locate in Solihull Town Centre and/or Shirley and Chelmsley Wood town centres.
 Proposals for main town centre uses elsewhere, that do not accord with the policies and proposals of this local plan, will be considered in the light of the requirements of the National Planning Policy Framework.
 Elsewhere there is a presumption against development unless it is promoted by the policies and proposals of the Plan.
 This approach is justified by the terms of the National Planning Policy Framework, the opportunities available for development in the Borough's town centres and by the findings of the Council's Retail Capacity Study.